There is a weird story in the Old Testament about Balaam and his ass. It has always fascinated me.

 We don’t know a lot about Balaam.
-It appears that he was some kind of prophet who lived near the Euphrates River and had some kind of meaningful connection to God, or at least people thought he did.
+It appears that he was some kind of prophet who lived near the Euphrates River and had some kind of meaningful connection to God.
+Or at least people thought he did.

 Apparently, he had enough of a reputation as an “Influencer” that a nearby king, King Balaak, tried to get Balaam to influence God for him.

-You see, the Israelites had been wondering in the desert after God had delivered them from slavery in Egypt.
+You see, the Israelites had been wandering in the desert after God had delivered them from slavery in Egypt.
 God had promised the Israelites a new home flowing with milk and honey, but they had a heck of a time making their way there.